 However, as the organization continued to expand, Dr. Lopez found herself stretched thin.
 She began to rely heavily on her personal network for fundraising, often soliciting donations from friends and colleagues.
-While this brought in much-needed funds, it also raised concerns among the board of directors.
+While this brought in muchneeded funds, it also raised concerns among the board of directors.

-The board, comprised of professionals from various fields, recognized the importance of diversifying the organization's funding sources.
-They were concerned that Dr. Lopez's heavy reliance on her personal network could create conflicts of interest and potentially compromise the organization's integrity.
+The board recognized the importance of diversifying the organization's funding sources.
+They were concerned that Dr. Lopez's heavy reliance on her personal network could create conflicts of interest and potentially compromise the organization's integrity and sustainability.